richb-hanover/Netperf-with-passphrase/README.md

 This site runs as a virtual host on atl.richb-hanover.com.
 The VirtualHost config file sets the DocumentRoot to _/home/netperf/Netperf-with-passphrase_.

+Test the page locally using `php -S localhost:8000`

 ## Deploying

 To deploy this site after all the permissions are in place,